 - A standing rule for the laboratory is that after the first meeting period NO PARENTS ARE TO REMAIN IN THE LABORATORY DURING THE TEACHING/LEARNING PROCESS!
 This prevents your child from being distracted, and allows the student-teacher more time to teach.
 Effective teaching/learning requires minimal distraction for maximum efficiency.Please be on time for your meetings.
 Many of the student-teachers participating in the program have other classes, jobs or other responsibilities, plus the majority of their grade points are connected to the lab experience.
 By the same token, if a student-teacher is chronically tardy, please inform me as soon as possible and steps will be taken immediately to rectify the situation.

 - This rule applies to the swimming pool during the summer semester.
-NOTE: YOU MAY TAKE SOME PHOTOS, VIDEOS, ETC. BUT PLEASE DO NOT REMAIN IN THE WEST END OF THE SWIMMING POOL.
+NOTE: YOU MAY TAKE SOME PHOTOS, VIDEOS, ETC. BUT PLEASE DO NOT REMAIN IN THE SWIMMING POOL.

 - Program attendance is critical, especially in regards to efficient learning and developmental progressions.
 If your child cannot participate on any given day, PLEASE CONTACT THE STUDENT-TEACHER AS FAR IN ADVANCE AS POSSIBLE.
 THIS PROCEDURE ALSO APPLIES TO THE STUDENT-TEACHER.
 If the student-teacher cannot participate on any given day, s/he must contact you and the course instructor as far in advance as possible.

 PLEASE do not ask the student-teacher working with your child to help him/her complete homework assignments during the time allotted for laboratory instruction.